top of page

 Meet CFR Law at Miami Tech Summit

 If you are attending the Miami Tech Summit 2026, our team is available to help you navigate these rules.
+We assist clients with:

 • Travel strategy